edwinm/carbonium/README.md

 ## Name

 Carbonium is the Latin name for carbon.
 Carbon has two forms (allotropes): graphite and diamond.
-Just like this library, in which the result presents itself both as one element and a list of elements.
+Just like this library, in which the result presents itself both as one element and as a list of elements.

 ## License

-Copyright 2020 [Edwin Martin](https://bitstorm.org/) and released with MIT license.
+Copyright 2020 [Edwin Martin](https://bitstorm.org/) and released under the MIT license.